Family Scavenger Hunt in Baldwin Park

 1. A bird's nest.

-There is at least one bird's nest, and that is in the southwest corner of the Park in the crabapple tree, almost overhanging the sidewalk.
+There are at least two bird's nests, the first being in the southwest corner of the Park in the crabapple tree, almost overhanging the sidewalk.
 It is occupied by a mourning dove.
 The mom and dad doves stay together for life, and often return to the same nest every year.
 This nest has been here for at least three years.
 Both mom and dad help out keeping the eggs warm until they hatch.
 There are usually two eggs at a time (twins!), and the doves can have up to six sets of babies per year.
 The mom and dad eat seeds, but they feed the babies a liquid that comes from their stomachs (secretions from the crop, sometimes called pigeon's milk).
 Yummmm!

 Mourning dove in the crabapple in the southwest part of the Park.